yanghengtang/tp/docs/UserGuide.md

 * Entering `list_d` followed by `view_d 2` shows the details of the 2nd doctor in the doctor list.
 * Entering `find_d Jonathan` followed by `view_d 1` shows the details of the 1st doctor in the resultant doctor list of the `find_d` command.

-Below is the image of a successful result that you should have encountered.
+Below is an example of a successful view command call.

 ![ViewDoctorMainWindow](images/view-doctor.jpg)